yasirse/yasirse/README.md

 **Tools**<br/>
 React.js, Node.js, bootstrap and MySql<br/>
 **Detail**<br/>
-I have developed and designed this website using React.js, Bootstrap,Node.js and MySql and MongoDB .
+I have developed and designed this website using React.js, Bootstrap,Node.js.
+Ecommerce applications has been integrated with both MySQL and MongoDB.
 It has module
 1) Landing page with top Navbar
 2) Product List page
 3) Shoping card